foundata/guidelines/oci-container-image-guide.md

 - The canonical source repository and complete source revision.
 - The Containerfile and relevant build configuration.
 - External image materials by digest.
-- The ConClear builder identity and release-run identity, derived from embedded tool information and observed execution data.
+- The release-profile-selected builder identity, the embedded ConClear version and source revision, and the release-run identity.
 - Relevant build parameters without secret values.
 - The reviewed source revision.